Academic Affairs Manual (ACD)

 1. Membership

-2. Ex officio: The university president, the executive vice president and provost of the university, the senate president, the dean of Student Life, and one representative each from Undergraduate Student Government and the Graduate and Professional Students Association, or their designees.
+2. ex officio nonvoting members: the university president, the provost of the university, the chair of the UAC, the dean of Student Affairs, and one representative each from Undergraduate Student Government and the Graduate and Professional Students Association, or their designees

 1. Purpose and function